curioustechizen/android-architecture/README.md

+# UPDATE

+There is already [another fork](https://github.com/aballano/android-architecture/tree/dev-todo-mvp-kotlin) that has converted this project to Kotlin, and that fork has gone even further (added Kotlin Android extensions, created some extension functions etc).
+I don't expect to continue work on my fork.

 # dev-todo-mvp-kotlin

 This project aims to convert the [todo-mvp](https://github.com/googlesamples/android-architecture/tree/todo-mvp) branch to idiomatic Kotlin, while also not being a complete rewrite.